fairlearn/fairlearn-proposals/documentation/STRUCTURE.md

 ### API reference

-This is simply the generated documentation from our code.
+This is simply the generated documentation from our code using docstrings.
 Currently we host this in readthedocs, but we want to include it on our webpage.
 A good example for this is [scikit-learn](https://scikit-learn.org/dev/modules/classes.html)

 ### User guide

-The user guide explains all parts of Fairlearn by providing context that wouldn't fit into the code documentation such as mathematical derivations, but without using application-specific context (as we'd find it in the "case studies").
+The user guide explains all parts of Fairlearn by providing context that wouldn't fit into the code documentation such as mathematical derivations, but without using application-specific context (as we'd find it in the "example notebooks").
 The guides are grouped by topic, e.g.

-1. What we mean by fairness in ML - should properly frame fairness as a sociotechnical challenge
+1. What we mean by fairness in ML - should properly frame fairness as a sociotechnical challenge incl.
+    - considering harms instead of biases
+    - why "debiasing" is not possible
+    - fairness through unawareness and why it is not sufficient
+    - the ML lifecycle and how individual stages can affect fairness
+    - AI systems need to be designed around the people they affect (specifically subpopulations that may be harmed by a system)
+    - some reference to the [fairness checklist](https://www.microsoft.com/en-us/research/publication/co-designing-checklists-to-understand-organizational-challenges-and-opportunities-around-fairness-in-ai/)
+    - ...
 1. Assessment
     1. Fairness definitions
         1. ...